usnistgov/5gdeploy/docs/tgcs.md

 First column is a timestamp (monotonically increasing); second column is UDP payload length (between 14 and 65000).
 The sample command uses [gen2.awk](https://github.com/Mellanox/sockperf/blob/19accb5229503dac7833f03713b978cb7fc48762/tools/gen2.awk) to generate a playback file.

-The `--data-file` flag should be set to the absolute path of the playback file.
+The `--data-file` flag should point to the playback file.
+If it is a relative path, it's resolved based on the Compose context directory.
 In a multi-host deployment, this file must be present on the host that runs the sockperf playback, which may or may not be the primary host.
+You can either generate the playback file directly on the host where it's needed, or transfer the file with scp command.
 The playback file would be bind-mounted into the container at the same path so that it is readable by sockperf.

 ### Troubleshooting

 During startup, `bind source path does not exist` for the playback file:

-* Did you specify the correct absolute path for the playback file?
+* Did you specify the correct path for the playback file?
 * Did you upload the playback file to the secondary host where the sender would be running?

 During startup, `Error Get "http://5gdeploy.localhost/v2/"`: